AbhilashAynipully/mental-math/README.md

 - Player can continue to start playing the game by typing in Y or y after reading instructions.
 - Players need to enter their name before starting the game which will be saved along with score once the game ends.
 - Name has to be Alphanumeric (a to z , A to Z or 0 to 9) and should have maximum 30 characters.
 No special characters.
-- After entering name one question along with 4 options (A,B,C,D) will appear on screen at a time .
+- After entering name, one question along with 4 options (A,B,C,D) will appear on screen at a time .
 - Player can confirm their answer by typing in A,B,C,D or a,b,c,d.
 Other inputs will show Invalid Input notification.
-- After entering answer the console will display if the answer is correct, if not it will display the correct answer.
+- After entering an answer the console will display if the answer is correct, if not it will display the correct answer.
-- After each question score will be displayed and player can press enter to continue to next question.
+- After each question score will be displayed and the player can press enter to continue to next question.
-- After 10th (last) question user will get to see the final result and an option to restart the game if they wish to.
+- After 10th (last) question user will see the final result and an option to restart the game if they wish to.

 ## Features